-Our lab in the University of St. Andrews is part of the School of Physics and Astronomy, the Biomedical Science Research Complex, the Mackenzie Institute for Early Diagnosis and the Centre of Biophotonics.
+Our lab in the University of St. Andrews is part of the School of Physics and Astronomy, the Biomedical Science Research Complex and the Centre of Biophotonics.

 We develop high-resolution microscopy strategies to study the brain at the nanoscale, using fluorescent nanoparticles, proteins and organic dyes.
 Our aim is to harmonise super-resolution imaging techniques with in vivo models to understand and cure neurodegenerative diseases.